gdlc/STAT_GEN/INCLASS/miceGenomes.md

   - `maf` (minor allele frequency defined as `ANS$maf=ifelse(DF$allele_freq<0.5, DF$allele_frq,1-DF$allele_freq)`.
   - `chisq`, the chi-squared for the HWE test
   - `pVal`, the p-value for the chi-sq test for HWE,
-  - `use`, a TRUE/FALSE vector, with TRUE if the SNP is a common variant (maf>0.03) and

 ## Further information about the data set